-Whisk the egg, sour cream or yogurt, butter, sugar, and salt in a bowl.
+In a medium bow, whisk together the egg, sour cream or yogurt, butter, sugar and salt.2.

-Once the dough starts to come together, press and smash it against the sides of the bowl with your palms, picking up dough bits and essentially kneading it within the bowl until it forms a ball.
+In a separate large bowl, add the flour, then add the went ingredients and gently stir to combine.
+The dough will initially be very dry and shaggy, seeming as if it will never come together, but have no fear: Keep stirring, and it will pull itself into shape. nce the dough starts to come together, press and smash it against the sides of the bowl with your palms, picking up dough bits and essentially kneading it within the bowl until it forms a ball.3.

 Tip the dough and any remaining shaggy flakes out onto a clean work surface.
 Knead until smooth, about 1 minute.
-Cover the dough with the bowl and let rest 15 minutes.
+Cover the dough with the bowl and let rest 15 minutes.4.

-Reserve the egg wash for assembling the pierogies.
+Reserve the egg wash for assembling the pierogi.

-Line a rimmed baking sheet with waxed paper or parchment paper.
+Line a rimmed baking sheet with waxed paper or parchment paper.2.

 Divide the rested dough into 4 equal pieces with a bench scraper or knife.
 Set aside 3 dough pieces and cover with the mixing bowl.
-Roll the remaining dough as thinly as possible into a rough 8- x 12-inch rectangle.
+Roll the remaining dough as thinly as possible into a rough 8-by-12-inch rectangle.3.

 Transfer to the baking sheet and repeat with remaining dough rounds and filling.
 Freeze on the baking sheet, refrigerate up to 3 hours, or cook immediately.

-Boil a pot of water over medium-high heat (fill approximately 1 quart water for every 6 pierogies).
-Add pierogies and cook until floating, 2 to 3 minutes for fresh and 4 to 5 minutes for frozen.
+Boil a pot of water over medium-high heat.
+Add pierogies and cook until floating, 2 to 3 minutes for fresh and 4 to 5 minutes for frozen.2.

-Toss the pierogies in melted butter and serve, or pan-fry: Heat 1 tablespoon neutral oil (like canola or vegetable) or melt 1 tablespoon unsalted butter in a skillet over medium heat.
-Add as many pierogies as will fit in a single layer without crowding.
-Cook until pierogies are brown and crispy, about 2 minutes per side.
-Repeat with additional oil or butter and pierogies.
+Toss the pierogi in melted butter and serve, or pan-fry: Heat 1 tablespoon neutral oil (like canola or vegetable) or melt 1 tablespoon unsalted butter in a skillet over medium heat.
+Add as many pierogi as will fit in a single layer without crowding.
+Cook until pierogi are brown and crispy, about 2 minutes per side.
+Repeat with additional oil or butter and pierogi.